zabir-nabil/ImP-Mat/CV.md

  * Probability and Statistics (Read the topic from net when encountered)

- ####Book List 1:
+ #### Book List 1:

- *MATLAB Demystified - David McMahon (Must Read, Covers most mathematical topics required in MATLAB)
+ * MATLAB Demystified - David McMahon (Must Read, Covers most mathematical topics required in MATLAB)

- *Linear Algebra and Introduction to MATLAB - Sabine Eschenhof (Must Complete parallel to Book 1)
+ * Linear Algebra and Introduction to MATLAB - Sabine Eschenhof (Must Complete parallel to Book 1)

- *Introduction to Numerical Methods and Matlab Programming for Engineers - Todd Young and Martin J. Mohlenkamp (Optional)
+ * Introduction to Numerical Methods and Matlab Programming for Engineers - Todd Young and Martin J. Mohlenkamp (Optional)

- *Linear Algebra - Jim Hefferon (Optional, for indepth theoretical knowledge in Linear Algebra)
+ * Linear Algebra - Jim Hefferon (Optional, for indepth theoretical knowledge in Linear Algebra)

- N.B:We will mostly focus on book 1 and book 2, we will practice almost all the important matlab code snippets covered here.
+ **N.B: We will mostly focus on book 1 and book 2, we will practice almost all the important matlab code snippets covered here.**

  Time frame: We must complete all the pre-requisite before 8 March.
 (10 days)